ZiggyV/gulp-sass-boilerplate/readme.md

 What this boilerplate does for you:
 * Live reloading and synchronization with [BrowserSync](https://www.browsersync.io/ "BrowserSync")
 * Lints and minifies JavaScript.
-* Compiles, minifies and autoprefixes Sass.
+* Compiles Sass with [`libSass`](https://github.com/sass/libsass "libsass").
 Writes sourcemaps in development.
+* Autoprefixes, minifies and removes unused css.
 * Media query optimization: merges matching media queries into one definition.
 * Optimizes images - PNG, JPG, GIF and SVG.
 * Handles file concatentation with [gulp-useref](https://github.com/jonkemp/gulp-useref "gulp-useref").